 Asparagus medeoloides smilax

-Asparagus medeoloïdes smilax, a.k.a.
-Asparagus asparagoïdes, is a low-growing subtropical beauty, with a climbing and creeping habit.
-Unlike many other Asparagus that have needle-like leaves, A. medeoloïdes smilax has tiny, oval-shaped leaves.
-This gives this evergreen a soft and tender appearance, enhanced by its fresh, light green colour.
-Asparagus medeoloïdes smilax is super versatile.
-With its long trailing branches, it can be grown as a hanging plant, as well as a guided climber and is used for cut foliage too.
-Asparagus medeoloïdes smilax is native to subtropical parts of Southern Africa, where it grows as a perennial vine, mainly in rainfall zones.
-Asparagus medeoloïdes smilax is commonly known as Bridal creeper.
-Other internationally used common names for Asparagus medeoloïdes smilax are: African asparagus fern; Bridal veil creeper; Cape smilax; Florist's smilax; Smilax; Medeola, Smilax asparagus, Liane asperge.
-Evanthia has Asparagus medeoloïdes smilax starting material available all year round, as seed and young plants from seed.
+Asparagus medeoloïdes smilax, also known as Asparagus asparagoides, is a low-growing subtropical beauty with a climbing and creeping growth habit.
+Unlike many other Asparagus species that have needle-like leaves, A. medeoloïdes smilax has small, oval-shaped leaves.
+This gives this decorative plant a soft and tender appearance, enhanced by its fresh, light green color.
+Asparagus medeoloïdes smilax is highly versatile.
+With its long decorative stems, it can be used as a hanging plant, as a guided climber, and as cut foliage.
+Asparagus medeoloïdes smilax is native to subtropical parts of southern Africa, where it grows as a perennial primarily in rainfall zones.
+Asparagus medeoloïdes smilax is also known as Bridal Creeper or Bridal Veil.
+Other internationally used names for Asparagus medeoloïdes smilax include: Bridal creeper; African asparagus fern; Bridal veil creeper; Cape smilax; Florist's smilax; Smilax; Medeola, Smilax asparagus, Liane asperge.
+Evanthia has Asparagus medeoloïdes smilax starting material available year-round, as seeds and young plants from seed.
 Ask our team for the Asparagus cultivation manual for commercial production.
-Check out all Asparagus in the Evanthia range.
+View all Asparagus in the Evanthia assortment.

-Versatile use as a potted plant and cut greenery
+Versatile use as a pot plant and cut foliage

 Climbing and creeping growth habit